Food ServicesUpper Merion Area Middle School610-205-8814

 UMASD Food Service

-Please visit the Food Service Department page of the district website (UMASD.org) to find breakfast and lunch menus and answers to many of your Food Service questions.
+Welcome to the Food Service Department page of the UMASD district website.
+Here you can find breakfast and lunch menus and answers to many of your Food Service questions.

 If we know your student(s) will be free for the year (via a confidential state matching system called “Direct Certification”) we send out emails or letters telling you that in August.
 If you receive an email (Food Service only uses the primary email listed on your Student Information Update) or letter in the US Mail from Food Service that says your student(s) will be free or reduced you should NOT fill out an application.